cfe84/proletarian-wizard/README.md

 12. [x] Todos due tomorrow are showing up when it's tomorrow in UTC rather than local
 13. [x] Daily notes are created for tomorrow past UTC midnight
 14. [x] Subtasks that are after non todo list items are ignored.
+15. [ ] Projects appear with date in task detail even when date should be stripped

 ## Release Notes

+### 1.11

+- Add date attribute replacement.
+If you specify attribute @attr(today) then press Alt + ., today will be replaced by today's date.

 ### 1.10.1